pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 >>> np.array(m)
 array([1., 2., 3., 4., 5., 6.])

 .. note:: :ref:`Quad` is a Python sequence object as well and has a length of 4.
-Its items however are point-like -- not numbers.
+Its items however are :data:`point_like` -- not numbers.
 Therefore, the above remarks do not apply.

 ------------